-Students (including VLACs and home-educated) who owe class dues (or other outstanding obligations such as class fees, missing text or library books, Chromebooks, etc.) will not be eligible to purchase Junior or Senior parking permits or purchase tickets to attend major class activities such as the Sophomore Semi-Formal, Junior Prom, Senior Banquet, and Graduation exercises.
+Students who do not pay their dues by December 1 will not have a yearbook ordered for them, and cannot purchase one in the Spring.
+Students (including VLACs and home-educated) whose dues are not fully paid will not be eligible to apply for senior or junior parking permits and will not be allowed to attend major class activities such as the Sophomore Semi-Formal, Junior Prom, Senior Banquet, and Graduation exercises.
 Questions and concerns about class dues should be directed to the class advisors as listed.
 Dues are non-refundable.